luc-hens/luc-hens.github.io/guide.md

 ### Can I use  surveys (questionnaires)?

 Yes, if a survey is an appropriate method to gather data: "Surveys are an essential approach for eliciting otherwise invisible factors such as perceptions, knowledge and beliefs, attitudes, and reasoning."
 (Stantcheva, 2022).
 You should also design and administer the survey well.
 But to get a sampling frame and a random sample is much harder than most students think.
 If your sample is not random, you should test whether the sample is representative of the population for characteristics that may matter.
 The samples I see in many master's theses [are not representative](sampling-bias-cartoon.jpg)).
 And remember [what Dr House says](house-md-everybody-lies.png).
-If you want to find out how people behave and why they behave that way, it is better to look at what people *do* rather than at what they *say* they do.
+If you want to find out how people behave and why they behave that way, it is better to look at what people *do* rather than at what they *say* they do (revealed preferences vs stated preferences).
 Listen to the section on surveys (from 18'28" to 20'19" [here](https://freakonomics.com/podcast/why-are-there-so-many-bad-bosses/) in Episode 495: "Why Are There So Many Bad Bosses?" of the Freakonomics podcast.
 Essential reading is: Stantcheva, S. (2023).
 How to run surveys: A guide to creating your own identifying variation and revealing the invisible. *Annual Review of Economics*, 15, pp> 205-234 ([link](https://www.annualreviews.org/doi/10.1146/annurev-economics-091622-010157)).
 The *Qualtrics* platform to conduct a questionnaire on-line is available for students [here](https://softweb.vub.be) ("Software for surveys, feedback and polls (...)").

 ### How do I write an abstract of my paper?